techidaily/site-discover-bytes/source/_posts/understanding-viewports-in-web-design-and-seo-strategies-a-comprehensive-guide.md

 Keep in mind that different devices may have different default values for the viewport, and you may have to adjust the settings accordingly to better fit the expected layout on that device.
 Additionally, while this meta tag is important, it is not the only element to consider, other CSS and javascript can also impact how the website is displayed on different devices.

-## Viewport FAQ

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/4DJKH1uY7P0?si=tCG66XVlbwSKoATj" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/1dR4tF3VgyU?si=AJipgqZsNNxsRsBW" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Viewport FAQ

 ### What is a viewport?